-- Before E-Mailing me, see if your question has been addressed in the FAQ!
+- Before posting your question in the comments below, see if your question has been addressed in the FAQ!

-- All of the following services are “Strange” with Windows Vista.
+- All of the following services are “Strange” with Windows 7.
 If you discover one of these Services or processes running, they were installed by another program.

 - At the bottom of the page, I have listed some processes that are not really “Services,” but applications running in the background when looking at Task Manager.
 I will try to identify “why” these particular applications are now running on your system…